WSCU/ReactivePanda/README.md

     start()

-This produces a pandamodel that rotates based on the current time.
+This produces a panda model that rotates based on the current time.

 Documentation and website
 ---
-All documentation and other information can be found at our webstie, [reactive-engine.org](http://www.reactive-engine.org)
+All documentation and other information can be found at our website, [reactive-engine.org](http://www.reactive-engine.org)